bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 In **BlueBanquise**, default path is /etc/ansible/roles.

+Note that /etc/ansible/roles is splitted in multiple directories, but ansible.cfg file is configured to use roles in all of them.

-Roles are the **automation logic**.
+Roles are the **AUTOMATION LOGIC**.

 Playbooks
 ^^^^^^^^^

 An Ansible playbook is simply a list of roles to apply, on a specific host or group of hosts.
-It is an yml file.
+It is a yaml file.

 In **BlueBanquise**, default path is /etc/ansible/playbooks.

-Playbooks are simply your **list of roles to apply on your hosts**.
+Playbooks are simply your **LIST OF ROLES TO APPLY on your hosts/targets**.

 Variables precedence
 --------------------